 1. Shear Stress, Mechanosensors, and Atherosclerosis 2.
 Role of Krüppel-Like Factors in Endothelial Cell Function and Shear Stress–Mediated Vasoprotection 3.
 Aortic Valve Endothelium Mechanobiology 4.
 Mechanotransduction of Cardiovascular Development and Regeneration 5.
 Mechanotransduction in Heart Formation: An Avian Model for Regulating Hemodynamics 6.
 Mechanotransduction in Cardiovascular Development and Regeneration: A Zebrafish Model for Genetic Manipulation 7.
 Mechanosensitive microRNAs in Health and Disease 8.
 Mechanotransduction to the Cell Nucleus 9.
 Computation of Congenital Heart Disease: A Sheep Model 10.
 Integrating Light-Sheet Imaging and Shear Stress–Mediated Notch Signaling to Elucidate Cardiac Trabeculation for Contractile Function

 Juhyun Lee is assistant professor of bioengineering at the University of Texas at Arlington.
 He completed his BS, MS, and PhD in biomedical engineering from the University of Utah, the University of Southern California, and the University of California, Los Angeles, respectively.
 He also studied cardiac chamber development in response to biomechanical forces.
-Over the past few years, Dr. Lee has focused on novel optical systems design, and cardiac development and regeneration.
-He has published more than 25 peer-reviewed articles.
-His research is currently supported by the AHA and the National Science Foundation (NSF).
+Dr. Lee has published more than 49 peer-reviewed articles.
+Over the past few years, he has focused on novel optical systems design, and cardiac development and regeneration.

 Sharon Gerecht is professor of chemical and biomolecular engineering and director of the Johns Hopkins Institute for NanoBioTechnology, Maryland, USA.
 Her research group studies the interactions between stem cells and their microenvironments.
 She has authored more than 150 papers, book chapters, and patents in her field.
 Dr. Gerecht is an elected fellow of the American Institute for Medical and Biological Engineering (2016) and an elected member of the National Academy of Medicine (2019).

-Hanjoong Jo is John and Jan Portman Professor and Associate Chair in the Coulter Department of Biomedical Engineering (BME) at Emory University and Georgia Tech and Professor of Medicine at Emory University.
-He directs the Cardiovascular Mechanobiology and Nanomedicine Lab, which studies how genes in blood vessel cells and cardiovascular diseases are regulated by blood flow, develops novel therapeutics by targeting flow-sensitive genes, and develops nanotechnology for safe and effective treatment of cardiovascular diseases.
-Dr. Jo has published 180 peer-reviewed papers and edited 2 books.
-He is an elected fellow of the BMES, the American Institute of Medical and Biological Engineering, AHA, and the American Physiological Society.
-He has served as reviewer and chair of the study sections of the NIH, NSF, Veterans Administration, and AHA, as well as chair of several international conferences.
+Hanjoong Jo is John and Jan Portman Professor and Associate Chair in the Coulter Department of Biomedical Engineering (BME) at Emory University, Georgia, USA, and Georgia Tech and Professor of Medicine at Emory University.
+He directs the Cardiovascular Mechanobiology and Nanomedicine lab, which studies how genes in blood vessel cells and cardiovascular diseases are regulated by blood flow, develops novel therapeutics by targeting flow-sensitive genes, and develops nanotechnology for safe and effective treatment of cardiovascular diseases.
+Dr. Jo has published 180 peer-reviewed papers and edited two books.
+He is an elected fellow of the Biomedical Engineering Society, American Institute of Medical and Biological Engineering, American Heart Association (AHA), and American Physiological Society.
 He currently serves on the board of directors of BME Society.

-Tzung Hsiai is professor of medicine and bioengineering at the UCLA Cardiovascular Engineering & Light-Sheet Imaging Laboratory, Los Angeles.
+Tzung K. Hsiai is Maud Cady Guthman Endowed Chair in Cardiology and professor of medicine and bioengineering at the UCLA Cardiovascular Engineering & Light-Sheet Imaging Laboratory, Los Angeles.
 He graduated from Columbia University and received his medical training from the University of Chicago.
-He completed his internship, residency, and National Institutes of Health (NIH)-funded cardiovascular fellowship at the UCLA School of Engineering and Medicine, Los Angeles, where he developed microsensors to study mechanotransduction underlying vascular injury and repair.
+He completed his internship, residency, and NIH-funded cardiovascular fellowship at the UCLA School of Engineering and Medicine, Los Angeles, where he developed microsensors to study mechanotransduction underlying vascular injury and repair.
 His group was instrumental in the development of the LA PRISM Program between UCLA Bioinformatics and USC Environmental Health.
-Dr. Hsiai served as chair of the American Physiological Society Joint Meeting with the Biomedical Engineering Society (BMES), chair of the NIH 3D printing study section, and member of the AHA Scientific Planning Committee.
-He has received several awards, including the American Heart Association John J. Simpson Outstanding Research Achievement Award.
+Dr. Hsiai is the founding director of UCLA/Caltech Training Programs for Cardiovascular Bioengineers and has received several awards, including the AHA John J. Simpson Outstanding Research Achievement Award.